newsdev/fec2json/README.md

 * report_id
 * report_type
 * header_comment
+* amends_filing (pulled from report_id)

 #### from the second line of the fec file
 * amendment (whether the file is amended)
 * form (the form type minus the `N` or `A`)
 * remaining fields depend on the form type and come from the relevant [fec csv source file](https://github.com/newsdev/fec-csv-sources)

 #### from the itemizations
 * itemizations, an object which includes keys for each sked type
   * each of those keys points to a list of itemization objects of the relevant type.
 The keys for those innermost objects are determined by the relevant [fec csv source file](https://github.com/newsdev/fec-csv-sources)
+  * each itemization also includes filing_id of the filing.
+The filing ID.
+The filing ID can be provided as a command line argument when running in command line mode.
+If it is not provided, we assume the filing's path is of the format `path/to/filing/filing_id.ext`.

 For example, a filing might look like this: